 Virtual Think Tanks

 Survivors of brain injury and their families have always had a voice – but they haven’t always been heard.
-This is the place for them to speak and to be heard and for all of us to learn about their experiences with mental health, addictions, and brain injury.
-Join us for these powerful and inspirational stories to understand the need for improved services.
+This was the place for them to speak and to be heard and for all of us to learn about their experiences with mental health, addictions, and brain injury.

 The needs of people and the services available to them vary from region to region.
-Connect to hear what other agencies are doing.
-Get informed through real stories to shift the conversation to find real solutions.
-Join us to share what’s working in your community and what’s needed to help survivors and their families to go from surviving to thriving.
+We were able to connect to hear what other agencies are doing.

 Every community and the people who reside there have unique needs.
 A cookie-cutter approach for services is dismissive.